EurovisionworldEurovisionworld

 Eurovision Live Tour announced

-The European Broadcasting Union (EBU) announces first official Eurovision Song Contest Live Tour for 70th anniversary
+The European Broadcasting Union (EBU) has announced the first official Eurovision Song Contest Live Tour for its 70th anniversary.

 The Eurovision Live Tour will take place in June and July 2026, one month after the Eurovision Song Contest 2026 Grand Final in Vienna.

 The live shows will feature iconic Eurovision performers from the past seven decades and 10 competing artists from the Eurovision 2026 Grand Final.
-The EBU adds that surprise special guests will also perform in every city.
+In addition, the EBU adds that surprise special guests will also perform in every city.

 Eurovision Song Contest Director Martin Green CBE says: